nhan0504/Restaurant/Angular.md

 dish!: Dish;
 ```

-# Design pattern
-- Design pattern: A well-documented solution to a recuring problem -> Don't have to reinvent the wheel every time
-- Software engineering pattern: Isolation of domain logic from user interface -> Independent development, testing, and maintenance.
-Divide application into 3 parts
-  - View: Presenting information to the user
-  - Model: Store domain state and domain logic
-  - Controller: Mediate between the view and the model
-## Model View Controller
-- Model
-  - Manage the behaviour and data of the app
-  - Respond to requests about its current state and instructions to change its state
-  - In event-driven systems: Changes to the model will be updated to viewer
-- View:
-  - Present the information
-  - Let user interact with it -> May represent 1 representation of the model state
-  - Different viewport correspond to different display surface -> Information are render differently on different viewport
-- Controller:
-  - Receive information from the view -> Instruct the model to change its state
-## Model View View-Model
-- Model: Business logic and data
-- View-model: Derive from the model.
-Contain information required to render the view

 # Angular service
 - Why need to use Angular service
   - Keep component lean: Fetching data from server, input validation, logging -> Delegated to a service